-First-year students in the MD Program must submit evidence on required forms of test and/or vaccination results for tuberculosis, Hepatitis B, Hepatitis C, human immunodeficiency virus, measles, mumps, rubella, varicella, diphtheria, tetanus, acellular pertussis, and polio.
+First-year students in the MD Program must submit evidence on required forms of test and/or vaccination results for tuberculosis, Hepatitis B, Hepatitis C, human immunodeficiency virus, measles, mumps, rubella, varicella, diphtheria, tetanus, acellular pertussis, polio, and influenza.

-Returning students in the MD Program must submit evidence on required forms of test and/or vaccination results for tuberculosis, Hepatitis C, and human immunodeficiency virus.
+Returning students in the MD Program must submit evidence on required forms of test and/or vaccination results for tuberculosis and influenza.